LoZander/pathtracker-web/backlog.md

 # Backlog
-- Fix invalid inputs (fx letters in initiative)
 - Dark mode
-- Saving
 - HP tracking
 - Conditions
+- Fix character in turn not persistent when loading and saving